leanprover/lean4/doc/dev/index.md

 things like symbol autocompletion because at first only the elan proxy binary is loaded.
 You can instead pass the explicit path to `bin/lean` in your build folder to gdb, or use `gdb $(elan which lean)`.

+It is also possible to generate releases that others can use, simply by pushing a tag to your fork of the Lean 4 github repository (and waiting about an hour; check the `Actions` tab for completion).
+If you push `my-tag` to a fork in your github account `my_name`, you can then put `my_name/lean4:my-tag` in your `lean-toolchain` file in a project using `lake`.
+(You must use a tag name that does not start with a numeral, or contain `_`).